31z4/zookeeper-docker/README.md

 > Be careful where you put the transaction log.
 A dedicated transaction log device is key to consistent good performance.
 Putting the log on a busy device will adversely affect performance.

+## How to configure logging

+By default, ZooKeeper redirects stdout/stderr outputs to the console.
+You can redirect to a file located in `/logs` by passing environment variable `ZOO_LOG4J_PROP` as follows:

+    $ docker run --name some-zookeeper --restart always -e ZOO_LOG4J_PROP="INFO,ROLLINGFILE" 31z4/zookeeper

+This will write logs to `/logs/zookeeper.log`.
+Check [ZooKeeper Logging](http://zookeeper.apache.org/doc/current/zookeeperAdmin.html#sc_logging) for more details.

+This image is configured with a volume at `/logs` for your convenience.

 # License

 View [license information](https://github.com/apache/zookeeper/blob/release-3.4.13/LICENSE.txt) for the software contained in this image.